Missouri HiSET® Requirements

 - If I purchased the battery (all five subtests at one time), can I get a refund if I cancel my scheduled appointment?

-If you cancel your scheduled appointment and do not want to reschedule, you must do so at least three days prior to your scheduled appointment, not including your appointment day or the day of your request.
+If you cancel your scheduled appointment and do not want to reschedule, you must do so at least three business days prior to your scheduled appointment, not including your appointment day or the day of your request.
 The refund policy for the battery is as follows:

 - If you have taken no subtests:

-- Test Fee: You are eligible for a partial refund of 50 percent of your test fee if you cancel at any time up until the third day before your appointment, not including the day of your appointment and the day of your request.
+- Test Fee: You are eligible for a partial refund of 50 percent of your test fee if you cancel at any time up until the third business day before your appointment, not including the day of your appointment and the day of your request.

 - State or Test Center Fee: You are not eligible for a state or test center fee refund.
 State and test center fees are nonrefundable.